 Some classes spent time this year in collective worship thinking about others who were less fortunate than themselves....

-We have regular R.E days in Longcause when we usually have visiting faith speakers and then a whole day of shared activities and focusing on the theme of the day.
+We have regular R.E days in Longcause when we have visiting faith speakers or sensory assemblies and then a whole day of shared activities and focusing on the theme of the day.
 We find whole school focus days is a good way for our pupils to learn.
 Pupils learn about a balance of religions.
 From celebrating Wesak and meditating, to Celebrating Guru Nanak’s Birthday with a special meal, we use many different ways of learning about religions and the pupils have produced some amazing work from these days.

 At Longcause we not only celebrate different religions, but also different languages and cultures.
 Throughout the year we have several MFL days which focus on a different language each time, that originate from countries all over the world.
 These special themed days allow for students to discover, learn, practice and explore different languages from around the globe.
 We offer a multi-layered approach to these foreign language days as the students explore the wider culture of each country, which can include learning about the words, pronunciation, music, dance, geography and food of each place.